Dingyi-Lai/Dingyi-Lai.github.io/_posts/2022-08-12-Prediction-of-Return.md

 - Numericfal feature distribution, boxplot and histogram

 ### Feature Selection
 High correlation is an indicator that using both of these features will most likely not be benefitial to the model, as the features carry the same information.
-Besides, a filter function based on information gain is applied.
+Besides, a filter function based on information value (IV:  This value will help us understand if the variable is useful in our prediction at all) is applied.
 Compare IV and Fisher scores among all variables.
 0.02 is commonly used as a threshold for IV.

 ## Pipeline Construction
-### Class Eefinition
+### Class Definition
 Define `ColumnSelector`, `DropColumns` and `WoETransformer` for preprocession.

+Weight of evidence encoding or WoE can be used to check if a variable has predictive power and can replace categories with that predictive power.
+Note that the WoE transformtion could also applied to a continuous variable after binning that variable.
+The benefits of this include the ability to combine bins with similar WoE values and create more monotonic relationships which are easy to model.
+The drawbacks are possible loss of information and lack of ability to find correlation between variables.
+There is also an alternative way to calculate WoE and handle missing WoE.

 ### Preprocessor Combinition
 Combine via `FeatureUnion`.